VMix

-vMix is a software vision mixer available for the Windows operating system.
+vMix is a proprietary software vision mixer available for the Windows operating system.
 The software is developed by StudioCoast PTY LTD. Like most vision mixing software, it allows users to switch inputs, mix audio, record outputs, and live stream cameras, videos files, audio, and more, in resolutions of up to 4K.
 The software is also capable of serving image magnification (IMAG) and projection needs in many instances, with various configurable external output and display options.

 vMix is available in multiple editions ranging in price and available features.
 Current editions include Basic, Basic HD, SD, HD, 4K, and Pro.
 Users can upgrade from one edition to another for the difference between the original edition purchased and the one you wish to upgrade to.
 Updates are provided for free for 1 year with a purchase of any edition, after 1 year users can opt to purchase additional years for US$60.

 vMix heavily takes advantage of the GPU, and relies on graphics libraries such as Direct3D, making the software exclusive to the Windows operating system, though it can be run through Boot Camp.
 StudioCoast has previously indicated that the software performs best on dedicated Nvidia video cards.